-Paul Wilson, the Deputy Returning Officer will be hosting a briefing for agents and candidates for the Derbyshire Dales area at 6pm on Tuesday 20th April 2021 using Zoom please contact us by email if you are a candidate or agent and interested in attending the briefing.
+Paul Wilson, the Deputy Returning Officer held a pre nomination briefing for agents and candidates for the Derbyshire Dales area on Wednesday 17th March.
+A post nomination briefing will take place on Tuesday 20th April 2021 using Zoom.
+Please contact us by email if you are a candidate or agent and interested in attending the briefing.

 Nominations may be submitted from Monday 29th March, until 4pm on Thursday 8th April 2021.
 We can accept nominations between 10am and 4pm weekdays (excluding bank holidays).

 Nomination papers are available on the Electoral Commission's website.
 There are different forms for PCC and local elections.